 If the trademark that the extension is based upon is not renewed in its territory of origin, protection in the Cayman Islands will also lapse.
 Once the trademark is renewed in the territory of origin, then it can be renewed in the Cayman Islands.
 Although a trademark’s validity period in the Cayman Islands follows that of the registration in the country of origin, please be aware that annual maintenance fees are required in order to maintain the validity of a trademark in the Cayman Islands.
 Those fees must be paid before March 31st each year.
 It is possible to pay in advance all the annual fees due up to the next renewal date of the trademark.

-Any changes or modifications to the registration of the trademark on which the extension is based, such as transfers of ownership or change of owner names, should also be recorded with the registration authority of the Cayman Islands within two (2) months of the change being recorded in the UK or European Union trademark.
+Any changes or modifications to the registration of the trademark on which the extension is based, such as transfers of ownership or change of owner names, should also be recorded with the registration authority of the Cayman Islands within two (2) months of the change being recorded in the UK.
 If the changes to the trademark of origin are not recorded, enforcement actions will not be possible in cases of infringement to the trademark in the Cayman Islands.

 Once accepted by the trademark office of the Cayman Islands, trademarks will be published for 60 days.
 During this period third parties may present opposition actions against the registration of the trademark in the Cayman Islands.
 The opposition stage of the trademark process was introduced in August of 2017.